 Women often had matching hats to their dresses and also an umbrella.
 The early 1900s saw a development of sports and social events such a tea parties.
 Social skills for women had for long been considered as one of the most important quality a woman could possess, this partly remained during the early years of the 1900s as the old society still ruled.

 For the latter part of the decade, the silhouette became more straight as women’s fashion started to become more functional.
-The corsets still remianed for most part, but wasn’t as heavily defined as the previous years.
-The silhouette still underlined an oversizement by the shoulders, but with a tighter and more defined skirt that followed.
+The corsets still remained for the most part, but wasn’t as heavily defined as the previous years.
+The silhouette still underlined some oversized shoulders, but with a tighter and more defined skirt that followed.
 Around this time, and in line with the fight for women’s rights, some women also began to wear clothes similar to men’s.
 This included shirts and ties and darker, more neutral colors (colors associated to men and serious work).
 This was the first step of a more masculine fashion that would follow for decades to come!
 (If men refused to give women their right, the least thing women could do was to steal their clothes – right?)

 The restricted makeup of the Victorian era was still leading the beauty ideals.
 Even though the doe eyes were not as heavily emphasized, women should look natural and healthy.
 With the growing interest for sports, one should look crisp and be a child of nature.
 This meant pale skin, rosy cheeks and natural red lips.
 The T-shape of the face (with eyes and eyebrows making the upper part) should be straight and narrow.
 The eyebrows were kept rather natural and often done rather low and close to the eyes.
 This created a rather serious and concerned look and created a shadow over the eyes.
 To be noted though, wearing notable makeup was only accepted if you were an actress.
 If you wore makeup that was distinct, you could be mistaken for a prostitute.

 As for the hair, the complete ideal was a fluffy updo.
 Not completely like a bun we know it today, but more a big bun covering the head (see right).
-This fluffy hairdo was often accompanied with a large hat.
+This fluffy hairdo was often accompanied by a large hat.
 The haircolor that was idealized, was dark blond with a slight touch of ginger.
-Also dark brown was popular!
+Also, dark brown was popular!

 Even though the early years of the 20th century owed its fashion to the centuries before, the leading star of the decade would be Paul Poiret that would open up for the fashion we have today.
 A fashion liberated from societal norms, conservatism and outdated views of women’s role as pretty before able.
 Poiret, released women from corsets and opened up for the silhouette of the Empire fashion again.
 With inspiration from East Asia he introduced bright colors, patterns and clothes to Western fashion.
 He also launched runway shows, perfumes, the concept of a fashion house and collections with a storyline.
 He didn’t only consider himself to be the king of fashion, he kind of was too.
 Read more about Poiret here!